scassar/nand2tetris/README.md

 ## Project 4

-This project focused on the building of programs using the Hack assembly language.
+This project focuses on the building of programs using the Hack assembly language.
 We were required to build 2 programs that focused on manipulating ram, the virtual screen and all using inputs from a virtual keyboard.

 ## Project 5